elileinkram/_feedstack_web/README.md

 We provide you with 3 classes.
 [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js), [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) and [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).

 We use these classes to derive a ranking for the post so it knows how high up it should show in the feed.
+You can calculate the ranking of the post using the properties of these classes.

-The calculation is performed inside the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
+The code must be written inside the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
+Else, it will not work.

-The function takes the 3 classes as input, and spits back a number as an output.

-And that number is the ranking of the post.

 # Rules